You’ve researched your article. You have an amazing headline, great facts, hookable subheads. Your readers will really get something out of it.

-You’ve researched and planned your content.
-You have an amazing headline.
-All you have to do now is work out how to write a killer introduction to reel the reader in.
+All you have to do now is work out how to write a killer introduction to reel them in.

 But get it wrong and you lose the reader.
 Get it right and your audience will spend time finding out more.
 It could be content marketing, a thesis, or an assignment, it is the same.